praeclarum/sqlite-net/README.md

 Thank you to the .NET community for embracing this project, and thank you to all the contributors who have helped to make this great.

+Thanks also to Tirza van Dijk (@tirzavdijk) for the great logo!